 7.1 SPEECH AND LANGUAGE SERVICES

-Speech and language services are available for those students who qualify for these services through the Individualized Education Plan (IEP) process.
+Our speech and language specialist works with any student who needs articulation or language exercises.
 If you feel your child needs this help and is not receiving it, please contact your child's teacher.

 7.2 SCHOOL PSYCHOLOGIST